haruval/private-triage-agent/README.md

 ## what it does

-The local model triages every email: category, summary, action items, a reply draft.
-Anything uncertain or sensitive-looking (legal language, negotiations, dollar figures) gets **anonymized**, sent to Claude for a stronger draft, then **re-hydrated** locally, so Claude only ever sees placeholder text.
-You review every draft first, in a React web app backed by a local API in front of the Python pipeline.
+The local model triages every email for category, summary, action items, and starts a reply draft.
+Anything uncertain or sensitive-looking (legal language, negotiations, dollar figures) gets **anonymized**, sent to Claude for a stronger draft, then **re-hydrated** locally, so Claude only ever sees the placeholder text.
+You edit and review the drafts first in a React web app with a local API in front of the Python pipeline.

 ## the anonymization stack

 Three layers run in sequence, each catching what the others miss.
-The default (`combined`) runs all three; `--anonymizer regex+ner` drops coref, and `--anonymizer regex` runs the first layer alone.

 1. **Deterministic regex** for fixed-shape PII: email addresses, phone numbers, dollar amounts, dates.
 Fast and exact, but won't catch anything